This post was originally written by Joel McDade and significantly updated in 2022 by Susanna Stroik.

-Designing or selecting a gRNA - Addgene may already carry a “validated gRNA” for your favorite gene from your favorite species.
-Validated gRNAs have been used successfully in experiments and published in peer reviewed journals.
-If you need to generate a new gRNA for your experiment, you can select from a variety of “empty gRNA vectors” and design your gRNA targeting sequence using one of the many freely available gRNA design programs.
+Addgene may carry a validated sgRNA for your target gene.
+Validated gRNAs are a great bang for your buck – they have been used successfully in experiments and published in peer reviewed journals.
+If you need to generate a new sgRNA for your experiment, select from a variety of empty sgRNA vectors and design your sgRNA targeting sequence using one of the many freely available sgRNA design programs.

-Additional Resources on the Addgene Blog
+More resources on the Addgene blog

-- Read All the Posts in Our CRISPR 101 Series
+- Read all the posts in our CRISPR 101 Series

 - Learn about the PAM Requirements of Different Cas9 variants